Photo by Alan Barnett

 My inability to express the love and gratitude I felt towards my mother before her death.

-You can order Why the Vote Wasn’t Enough for Selma from your favorite local or online bookstore (print and e-editions available) or save 30% when you order directly from Duke University Press.
-Use coupon code E17SELMA at check out to save.
+Want to read a bit of The Rest of It?
+Check out an excerpt in The Advocate.
+You can order The Rest of It from your favorite local or online bookstore (print and e-editions available) or save 30% when you order directly from Duke University Press.
+Use coupon code E18REST at checkout to save.